wlg1/wlg1.github.io/thoughts.md

 It is possible that what is "morally correct" can only be verified based on the set of base, axiomatic assumptions one is working with.
 It is also possible that there are varying degrees to both how common these assumptions are across different moral systems, and how strongly different systems prioritize them.
 For instance, it is generally agreed upon that murder is wrong.
 However, situational constraints arise where murder may be required, such as in times of poverty, or to stop another murderer when no resources can contain them.

-A base, axiomatic assumption is a statement that is supremely prioritized.
+A base, axiomatic assumption may also be viewed as a statement that is supremely prioritized.
 For instance, most living creatures do not want to feel pain.
 Thus, one should avoid suffering that causes pain.
 The issue is that there often many situations where pain is, in the long term, unavoidable, and one must choose the preferred avenue to encounter pain type A over pain type B. A more objective way of thinking is to focus on judging decisions based on how their pragmatic consequences relate to the prioritized wants.

 Currently, AI is being used as a tool by people who have access to it.
-In the future, AI could potentially be trusted as more of a decision maker, possibly because humans merge with the technology or because its capabilities allow it to solve problems that require calcualtions beyond human capabilities, with statistics showing that it achieves good outcomes more than human decision makers.
+In the future, AI could potentially be trusted as more of a decision maker, possibly because humans merge with the technology or because its capabilities allow it to solve problems that require calculations beyond human capabilities, with statistics showing that it achieves good outcomes more than human decision makers.

 When it comes to navigating through the complexities of the universe, one must be certain on real vs contradictory, but one must also be nuanced and flexible when it comes to certain statements and not overgeneralize.